This is a common question we hear from Memphis athletes, especially runners.

 This can be misguided because oftentimes, inflammation is not the cause of the pain.

-First, if the boot hasn't helped the Achilles pain, then the source of the pain isn't inflammation.
-Particularly when you're dealing with the Achilles, research has shown that if the pain has been there for a while, it's not an inflammatory reaction and is often the opposite.
+First, if the boot hasn't helped the Achilles pain, then inflammation likely isn’t the cause.
+Especially with the Achilles, research shows that if the pain has been around for a while, it's not an inflammatory response — it's a loading issue.

 We typically find that the root cause of Achilles tendinitis has to do with loading.